 3. Avoid the Busy Season

 Like many other theme parks, Walt Disney World tends to be the busiest during the summer and around the holidays.
-This is because many families choose to wait to visit the park when their kids have time off of school.
+This is because many families choose to wait to visit the park when their kids have time off from school.

 That being said, you’ll find your Disney vacation to be much different if you go during peak times rather than during the offseason.
 You’ll be able to see and do so much more during the offseason, mostly because wait times for attractions remain lower throughout the entire day.
 Remember, two of the best times to visit DW is during late spring and mid-autumn.
 The weather is more pleasant during those periods as well.